trolit/grocery-store-themed-API/README.md

     <summary>- Explained Stock update PATCH requests</summary>

 <p align="justify">
-    Request <code>/products/{id}/stock</code> updates stock for <strong>single product overwriting currently stored</strong> data while the other one - <code>/api/v1/products/order</code> - allows to update database information when someone orders chosen product(s).
-To use the second method, API expects that you send in body an array with specific order: <code>{ProductId}, {Amount}</code>.
+    Request <code>/products/{id}/stock</code> updates stock for <strong>single product overwriting currently stored</strong> data while the other one -> <code>/api/v1/products/order</code> - allows to update database information when someone orders chosen product(s).
+To use the second method, you need to send in body an array with specific order: <code>{ProductId}, {Amount}</code>.
 Note that before API applies changes to sent products stocks, it will verify if there is enough of each product to make order.
-See JSON example below for <code>/api/v1/products/order</code> action:
+See JSON example below for <code>/api/v1/products/order</code> action on how order should look like:
 </p>

 ```